Hariharan-cs/React-TS/README.md

-# React-TSX-UI
+# React TS with Sass and Webpack
 This repository contains a basic architecture of React using TSX and SASS with webpack,

 Process 1 : Clone this project to your local folder,

-Process 2 : Open the React-TSX-UI folder,
+Process 2 : Open the React-TS folder,

 Process 3 : Install node_modules use this command ( npm install ) to install all the dependent packages,

-Process 4 : Open React-TSX-UI folder using any compiler of your choice - preferred (Visual Studio Code),
+Process 4 : Open React-TS folder using any compiler of your choice - preferred (Visual Studio Code),

 Process 5 : To run this solution in development mode use this command ( npm run start ) in your command prompt, then it start's running the server,